John Osogo: Biography

-Was born in 1927 at Port Victoria, Kamarinyang Village, Busia District in western Kenya.
+Was born in 1927 at Bukani in Port Victoria, in the former Busia District in western Kenya.

-After completion his primary and secondary schools in record time, he worked as a tutor in a teacher training college before moving to Kenya Institute of Education, later he succeeded to receive scholarships in order to attend universities in Kenya, Uganda, the UK and USA.
+After completion his primary and secondary schools in record time, he worked as a tutor in a teacher training college before moving to Kenya Institute of Education, later he succeeded to receive scholarships in order to attend universities in Kenya, Uganda, the UK and US.

 John Nikola Osogo devoted his life to investigation of Kenyan society and history of Kenyan people, particularly his own Luhya community.